GithubApres/python-challenge/README.md

 # The script produces the following:
 #   - total number of votes in the election dataset
 #   - list of candidates who received votes
+#   - number of votes each candidate collected
 #   - percentage of the vote count each candidate collected
 #   - name of the winner of the election
 #